cinedalida/Basic-Signup-Login/README.md

 ## Frontend Features

-**Responsive Design:** The layout adapts fluidly to different screen sizes **Subtle Animations:** Gentle animations are integrated to provide visual feedback and enhance interactivity.
+- **Responsive Design:** The layout adapts fluidly to different screen sizes<br />
+- **Subtle Animations:** Gentle animations are integrated to provide visual feedback and enhance interactivity.<br />
-These may include:
+  These may include:<br />
-_ Smooth transitions when switching between login and signup forms.
+- Smooth transitions when switching between login and signup forms.<br />
-_ Subtle hover effects on buttons and input fields.
+- Subtle hover effects on buttons and input fields.

 ## Documentation: